 How to Pick a Science Read Aloud

-Like all of the other books you choose to read aloud, make sure to read it ahead of time.
-Sometimes the titles sound like it will go with your topic or experiment, but then the book goes somewhere totally different.
-Other times the book is just too difficult or too detailed for what you need.
-You want to make sure it’s on the students’ listening level, not their reading level.
-Meaning, it can be a harder text than they could read on their own, but they should be able to follow along (comprehend it) when you read it to them.
+Next, you want to make sure it’s on the students’ listening level, not their reading level.
+It can be a harder text than they could read on their own, but they should be able to follow along (comprehend it) when you read it to them.
 Books with great pictures and strong vocabulary will help your kids become familiar with the topic you are teaching.

 Friends, I have some great news for you!
 I’ve already made a mega list of science read alouds for you for FREE that covers EVERY science topic for kindergarten through second grade.
 Click HERE to grab your free copy.